"A drone is not yogurt — it has no expiration date"

 — On the principle of unit supply

-— Telegram channel, on division of roles within the unit
+— Telegram channel, on role distribution within the unit

-"You will serve where you choose and as what you personally choose—commander's word"
+"You will serve where you choose and as whom you choose personally — commander's word"

 — Principle of competent mobilization